sourcefrog/conserve/README.md

 ## Install

 To build Conserve you need [Rust][rust] and a C compiler that can be used by Rust.

-Then run
+To install the most recent release from crates.io, run

-    cargo build
+    cargo install conserve

+To install from a git checkout, run

+    cargo install -f --path .

 Binaries for some platforms are available from
 <https://github.com/sourcefrog/conserve/releases>.